-Whether you’re a seasoned marathon runner or a total beginner easing into it after quarantine, navigating the world of running shoes can be overwhelming.
-In fact, a simple search for “outdoor running shoes” and “best running shoes for outdoors” yield over 75,000,000 results each on Google.
+But when you find yourself in the sneaker section at your local sporting goods store, navigating the world of running shoes can feel overwhelming.
+In fact, a simple search for “outdoor running shoes” and “best running shoes for outdoors” yields over 75,000,000 results each on Google.

-It’s crucial to take your pronation (the way your foot rolls from heel to toe with every step) into consideration when shopping for a new pair of running shoes.
+When shopping for a new pair of running shoes, it’s crucial to consider your pronation (the way your foot rolls from heel to toe with every step).

 According to Runner’s World, normal pronation sees the foot roll inward about 15% and come in complete contact with the ground while supporting your body weight without an issue.
 This ensures proper shock absorption and gait while reducing the stress of impact.